Mar 05, 2018

 My Response to the Increase in Mass Violence and Shootings

 Like everyone else, I was utterly devastated to hear of yet another shooting at a school in the U.S. 17 innocent children dead.
 On Valentine’s day.
-In a school—a place where children should be safe.
+In a school—a place where children ought to be safe.

 Almost immediately, people on both sides of the political spectrum started voicing their opinions about what must be done.
 The “liberals” shouted for stricter gun control.
 The “conservatives” blamed mental health care.
-Thousands of emotional posts were shared on social media calling for action.
+Thousands of emotional posts calling for action were shared on social media sites around the world.

 Can anything actually be done to change the situation?
-Can we change things?
-Can we make this country a safer place?
-Indeed, many people are so busy arguing for one solution that they often forget to look at the whole, complex picture.
-But solutions are desperately needed.
+Can we make this country, the world, a safer place?
+Solutions are desperately needed.
 Just seven weeks into 2018, there have already been eight shootings at US schools that have resulted in injury or death.

 I have dedicated my life to studying the mind-brain connection, especially focusing on mind issues such as thinking, learning, memory, dementia, ADD, ADHD, autism, TBI, CTE and trauma.
 I spent 25 years working in some of the most disadvantaged and dangerous parts of South Africa and the USA with students, businessmen and ordinary individuals, training people to reach their full potential and overcome negative thinking patterns.
 You could say my specialty is focusing on the ways we misuse and damage our mind and brain, and how to use our minds to change our brains (and lives) in a positive direction.